AllenJPrice283/techdegree-project-1/README.md

-# techdegree-project-1
+# Techdegree Project 1
- My First Techdegree Project
+ A random quote generator; selects a random quote from an array of objects and displays it on the web page.